gitleaks/gitleaks-action/README.md

 - `GITLEAKS_ENABLE_UPLOAD_ARTIFACT` (optional): Boolean value that turns on or off uploading a sarif artifact when gitleaks detects secrets.
 Defaults to `true`.
 - `GITLEAKS_ENABLE_SUMMARY` (optional): Boolean value to enable or disable gitleaks job summary.
 Defaults to `true`.
 - `GITLEAKS_VERSION` (optional): A particular Gitleaks version to use (e.g. `8.15.3`, no `v` prefix) or use `latest` to always use the newest available version.
 Defaults to a hard-coded version number.
+- `GITLEAKS_REPO_PATH` (optional): A relative path to the Git repository.
+Defaults to the current directory.

 ---

 ## Questions